Guided Workflow Screen Components - Checkbox

 • This field enables you to define a warning message for users who fail to select the checkbox.
 It ensures that users are aware of mandatory selections or missed actions.

-3. Enable Custom Validation: Enables you to configure to configure custom validation logic for the Text Input component.
-Once enabled, additional fields appear to define the validation condition and the error message displayed when validation fails.
+3. Input Disability Conditions: Enables custom validation logic for the Text Input component.
+Once enabled, additional fields appear to define:

 4. Visibility Conditions